Mentors in Violence Prevention

 Utilizing a systemic, multi-layered approach to prevention, the MVP program has three primary goals:

-• To increase awareness and understanding of the types of abuse, bullying and discrimination young adults face.
+- To increase awareness and understanding of the types of harmful behaviors young adults face.

-• To discuss the socialization and messages young adults are exposed to in relation to abuse, bullying and discrimination.
+- To discuss the messages young adults are exposed to in relation to bullying and interpersonal violence.

-• To inspire leadership by empowering bystanders to confront and challenge norms that support abusive, bullying and discriminatory behaviors.
+- To inspire leadership by empowering bystanders to confront and challenge norms that support harmful behaviors.

 MVP Mentors

-The MVP model utilizes trained student leaders (MVP mentors) and supportive adults to guide discussions and problem-solving activities around scenarios that depict harassment, bullying and other forms of gender violence.
+The MVP model utilizes trained student leaders (MVP mentors) and supportive adults to guide discussions and problem-solving activities around scenarios that depict bullying, interpersonal violence, mental health concerns, and more.
 The MVP Playbook contains concrete tools and options for confronting, interrupting and preventing violence which are discussed in small group settings or classes.
 No specific option is promoted.
-Rather, the goal is to promote discussion of various safe, non-violent options that could be used when confronting bullying, harassment or abuse.
+Rather, the goal is to promote discussion of various safe, non-violent options that could be used when confronting harmful and hurtful behaviors.

 The MVP model has been evaluated in multiple high schools throughout the state of Iowa and been shown to:

-• Increase students’ problem-solving skills, knowledge and understanding of the bystander approach to preventing bullying and gender violence among peers and friends.
+- Increase students’ problem-solving skills, knowledge and understanding of the bystander approach to preventing bullying and interpersonal violence among peers and friends.

-• Increase students’ attitudes and their perceptions of other peers’ and friends’ attitudes with respect to interfering and preventing bullying and violence behaviors.
+- Increase students’ attitudes and their perceptions of other peers’ and friends’ attitudes with respect to interfering and preventing bullying and harmful behaviors.

-• Decrease incidents of bullying and gender violence among student populations.
+- Decrease incidents of bullying and interpersonal violence among student populations.